qor/doc/admin/actions.md

 ## Batch Action

-  Create a batch action with QOR Admin is fairly easy, just use [Action Modes](#action-modes) to enable an action in index page, the action becomes batch actions then, for example:
+  Create a batch action with QOR Admin is fairly easy, just use [Action Modes](#action-modes) to enable an action on the index page, the action becomes batch actions then, for example:

   ```go
   order.Action(&admin.Action{